curious-attempt-bunny/mud2.net/mudiiclient/index.md

 # What is this?

 Mudiiclient is a MUD client specifically tailored to MUD2.
 Havoc has been maintaining this client since 2000.
-So it's super robust and blazingly fast, with an interface that's entirely driven by the keyboard and streamlined for super productive resets.
+So it's super robust and blazingly fast, with an interface that's entirely driven by the keyboard, and streamlined for super productive resets.

 # Installation